 Prior to his legal career, Mr. Harris worked as a process shift coach and manufacturing engineer at a North Carolina manufacturing plant while also receiving Six Sigma Green Belt certification and serving as a TL9000 quality auditor.

-Mr. Harris has been recognized as a 2017 and 2018 "Legal Elite" in the area of Litigation by Business North Carolina magazine.
-He was named a North Carolina “Rising Star” in 2018 and 2019 for Business Litigation by Super Lawyers magazine.
-He is also a member of the 2017 North Carolina Pro Bono Honor Society.
-In 2014, Kilpatrick Townsend awarded him its “Embracing Our Values Award” for extraordinary pro bono and community service efforts.
+Mr. Harris was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Commercial Litigation by The Best Lawyers in America®.
+He has been recognized as a 2017 and 2018 "Legal Elite" in the area of Litigation by Business North Carolina magazine.
+Mr. Harris was named a North Carolina “Rising Star” in 2018 and 2019 for Business Litigation by Super Lawyers magazine.
+He is also a member of the 2017, 2018 and 2019 North Carolina Pro Bono Honor Society.
+In 2014, Kilpatrick Townsend awarded Mr. Harris its “Embracing Our Values Award” for extraordinary pro bono and community service efforts.

 Member of teams representing defendants in class actions alleging, inter alia, violations of the Telephone Consumer Protection Act, the West Virginia Consumer Credit and Protection Act, and other federal and state laws.